Generic name: Daratumumab 100mg in 5mL

 - Check that the DARZALEX solution is colorless to pale yellow.
 Do not use if opaque particles, discoloration or other foreign particles are present.

-- Withdraw the necessary amount of DARZALEX solution and dilute to the appropriate volume by adding to the infusion bag/container containing 0.9% Sodium Chloride Injection, USP as specified in Table 2 [see Dosage and Administration (2.1)].
-Infusion bags/containers must be made of polyvinylchloride (PVC), polypropylene (PP), polyethylene (PE) or polyolefin blend (PP+PE).
+- Withdraw the necessary amount of DARZALEX solution and dilute to the appropriate volume by adding to the infusion bag/container containing 0.9% Sodium Chloride Injection, USP as specified in Table 4 [see Dosage and Administration (2.1)].
+Infusion bags/containers must be made of either polyvinylchloride (PVC), polypropylene (PP), polyethylene (PE) or polyolefin blend (PP+PE).
 Dilute under appropriate aseptic conditions.
 Discard any unused portion left in the vial.

 - Gently invert the bag/container to mix the solution.
 Do not shake.